 Materials are shipped by Federal Express or UPS to cleanup coordinators during the week before the cleanup date.

-Please have your volunteers read and sign this form.
-Please use the DCR version for all cleanups held at Department of Conservation and Recreation (DCR) locations.
-(You will receive a copy in the mail with your supplies.)
+Please have your volunteers read and sign the sign-in sheet/waiver you will receive with your supplies.
+(PDF copies of the sign-in sheets will be posted here later in the summer.)
+Please use the DCR version of the sign-in sheet for all cleanups held at Department of Conservation and Recreation (DCR) locations.

 Please submit this report, which lists details such as the number of volunteers and bags of debris collected, as soon as possible after completion of your cleanup.
 Email to email@example.com.
 (You will receive a copy in the mail with your supplies.)